kronos-project/moonlight/README.md

 To get these files, there are several open source programs in the wild that can be used.
 - [WizWalker](https://github.com/StarrFox/wizwalker)
 - [KIWad (a kronos team project)](https://github.com/kronos-project/kiwad)
-- quickbms if you're able to get it
+- quickbms if you're able to get it, but not recommended

 Extract the `root.wad` file within the KI data folder using one of the above tools.
 All messages can be pulled out of the directory tree with the following commands.